| by Steve

 characters.
 The potential is certainly there and is shaking

+a few foundations, but that's another discussion.
 The advantage of using HDTV originated footage is the elimination

 of the scanning step and the subsequent printing step moving